rakus/extensible-maven-completion/README.md

 the directory `$HOME/.mvn-completion.d`.

-The script might issue error messages for JARs that seems to be a plugin by name but isn't one or plugins without goals (yes, this is possible).
+The script might issue error messages for JARs that seems to be a plugin by name but aren't one or plugins without goals (yes, this is possible).
 Just ignore them.

 ## Testing